top of page

 VENUE TECHNICIAN BOOTCAMP

-Dewi has been working with Bootcampers on the working relationship between Stage Management and Directors.
+Dewi has been working with Bootcampers on the working their Historical Context and Theatre History.

 Untitled design.jpg